boiniraj/College-Directory-Application/README.md

 - Submit button to log in.

 #### Functionality
-- Validate user credentials against the PostgreSQL database.
+- Validate user credentials against the MySQL database.
 - Redirect users to their respective dashboards based on their role.
 - Implement error handling for incorrect credentials.